turboDi/menuapp/README.md

 Launch menuapp-web\target\menuapp-web-0.0.1-SNAPSHOT.war using your app server (I've used tomcat 8.0.30)

+###Embedded configuration

+There is an option to skip DB/App Server configuration and start application using `H2` and `Jetty Runner`:

+    mvn clean package
+    mvn -Dspring.profiles.active=h2 jetty:run

 ##API Usage.
 Users

 API protected with `Basic Authentication`.
 There are two default users in database created for you: admin/123 и user/123.